rails-decal/sp18-hw1/README.md

 `['1', '2', '2', '2', '3', '4', '5', '10']` returns 10 as well.

 ## Q5
 You want to get a leg up on your next Scrabble game with your grandmother.
 Write a function that takes a word (string) and returns the scrabble value of that word.
-Use the hash provided to get the values.
+Use the hash provided in the method to get the values.
 Assume the word has all lowercase letters.

 Your code should be on a single line.